Former Derby Teacher Tobias Yates is Banned from Education After Sexually Abusing Pupils

 It cannot be described how damaging this abuse would have been on the girls who were affected, with much of it taking place during their GCSE exams.
 It’s likely that they’ll also suffer psychologically in the long-term because of Yates’ behaviour which the presiding Judge described as “depraved”.

-As Abuse Lawyers, we find it deeply disturbing that Yates was able to abuse his trusted position in the way that he did.
+As Abuse Solicitors, we find it deeply disturbing that Yates was able to abuse his trusted position in the way that he did.
 But we know that there will be others who have been affected by similar abuses of power who have not yet had any form of justice carried out.

 "Unfortunately, a teacher abusing their position of power to manipulate and abuse children is a story that we hear all too often.
 We have brought successful civil claims for a number of clients who suffered abuse by teachers in both public and private schools."